jgabuya/blog-posts/posts/thoughts-on-building-ux.md

 Having said that, I like to think of myself as someone who, given enough time, can thrive on any particular task.
 And UI/UX (you may point out that these two are completely different things, and you are right), however inexperienced I may be in these areas, should be no exception.

 I'm going to list down my thoughts and some of the things I learned (or re-learned) about building UX.
 Before going any further, as a warning I'd like to point out that I may just be pulling all these words out of my a&ast;&ast; (read: I may just be making all this sh&ast;t up).
-However, you've already read this far so might as well just finish the whole d&ast;mn thing.
+However, you've already gone this far so might as well just finish the whole d&ast;mn thing.

 ## Thoughts